 Jane E. Lawton Conservation Loan Program

 Our state has made significant improvements in our use of renewable energy sources to reduce our dependence on fossil fuels.
 However, we have much work to do in reducing the amount of energy that we consume.
 The greatest impact that we can have on reducing our carbon footprint is to reduce the amount of energy that is being used in the state.
 Energy efficiency, which is at the core of this legislation, will bring about significant reductions in emissions of carbon pollution.
-This bill was actively supported by a number of environmental organizations.

 Hate Crimes Protection Act of 2009

 With passage of this legislation, Maryland afforded women and the disabled the opportunity to be protected under the umbrella of our hate crimes statute.

-- Public Safety – DNA Database System
+Public Safety – DNA Database System

 This legislation requires that a person arrested for a “crime of violence” in Maryland, have their DNA sampled by a cotton swab on the inside of the cheek.
 The sample is then entered into the DNA database for comparison with DNA samples from unsolved crime scenes.